ganyicz/bond/README.md

 </div>
 ```

+This will likely be revisited in the next release.

 ### TypeScript

 Bond uses TypeScript to provide a terse syntax for props and also to power the IDE features.

-By default, strict mode is disabled.
-This avoids unnecessary boilerplate and allows you to use types only where needed.
-Enabling strict mode is planned in future releases along with the option to opt out of TypeScript entirely.
+However, it disables the `strict` mode by default.
+This menas you are not forced to use types.
+You can write regular JavaScript without getting type errors but still get autocomplete and type hints in your IDE.

+Options for both enabling `strict` mode and fully opting out of TypeScript will be available in the future.

 > [!IMPORTANT]
-> TypeScript syntax is only supported inside <script setup>.
+> TypeScript syntax is only supported inside `<script setup>`.
 Alpine expressions are not bundled, so using TypeScript in them will cause runtime errors.

 #### Adding types to properties

-If a property is not initialized immediately, use the `as` keyword:
+If a property is not initialized immediately, use the `as` keyword to define its type:

 ```html
 <script setup>